joeyu/zvargs/README.md

 [Go back to **Methods**](#Methods)
 <a name="Arguments.constructor" />
 ####Arguments(funcArgs, spec)
-The constructor parses a function's variable arguments according to the specification of the function's prototype.
+This constructor parses a function call's passed `arguments`, which is passed by `funcArgs`,  according to the specification of the function variable arguments prototype.

-Variable arguments refer to `arguments` that mix mandatory ones and optional ones.
+Function variable arguments prototype refers to arguments prototype that mix mandatory arguments and optional arguments.
 The following is an example:

->function f(arg0, [arg1], [arg2], arg3, arg4, ...);
+>function func(arg0:number, [arg1:Array], [arg2:string], arg3:function, arg4:RegExp, ...);

-where the arguments enclosed in the square brackets are optional.
+where, the modified after ':' is argument type or class, and the arguments enclosed in the square brackets are optional and may not be passed when the `func` function is called.

+The specification of a function variable arguments prototype is specified by an array called `spec`, which is passed to this contructor.
+One item of `spec` corresponds to one argument of the function arguments prototype.

+This constructor starts parsing by picking up `arguments[0]` and checking if type and class of it matches those of `spec[0]`.
+If the two match, it means the first argument of the function variable arguments prototype, which defined by `spec[0]`, is passed as `arguments[0]`, and `arguments[0]` will be stored as a new property of `this`,  and the constructior moves forwards to check `arguments[1]` with `spec[1]`.
+If the two don't match, and if `spec[0]` has the `optional` property and its value is `true`, which means `spec[0]` is optional and this function call doesn't specify it, then the constructor will move forward to check `spec[1]`..., the process will continue until the contructor finds a match or meets the end of `spec`.

-After parsing, an `Arguments` object will store the arguments in its properties as defined by `spec`.
-There may be some arguments that aren't defined by `spec`, i.e. the length of `arguments` is lokA special `Array` property called '__extra' is used to store those remaining arguments
+After all checks complete, an `Arguments` object will store all matched `arguments` in its properties.
+However, there may be some passed arguments that aren't defined by `spec` and thus have never been checked, e.g. the `...` arguments would be unlimited and undefined by `spec`.
+In such a case, a special `Array` property called '__extra' is used to store those remaining arguments.

 #####Arguments
 * `funcArgs` : `Object`